kevamrein/CS470Project/README.txt

 -- Source Code --
 setup.sh has the code to preload the igraph library and use gcc v.4.

-/betweenness holds the source code for the OMP implementations of BC and DIL.
+/bc_dil holds the source code for the OMP implementations of BC and DIL.
-	- bc_omp.c: source code for betweenness centrality with omp pragmas
+	- bc_omp.c: source code for betweenness centrality
-	- dil_omp.c: source code for degree & line importance w/ omp pragmas
+	- dil_omp.c: source code for degree & line importance
-	- data directory: contains zachary's karate data set & simple networks
+	- data directory: contains datasets used for testing (formatted as edge lists)

-/eigenvalue holds the source code for the serial implementation of EC.
+/ec holds the source code for the serial and OMP implementation of EC.
+	- AdjacencyMatrixConverter: Java program that converts a file containing edge lists to a file containing an adjacency matrix to be passed when running the implementation for EC.
     - ec_serial.c: source code for serial implementation of EC
+    - ec_par.c: source code for parallel implementation of EC
-	- data directory: contains example adjacency matrices for 1 community
+	- data directory: contains preconverted adjacency matrices used for testing
-	- out directory: stores output files
+	- out directory: stores output files used, when ran directory's test.sh

 Disregard /igraph_example: folder of tutorial code for IGraph library

---  Directions --
+-- Project Directions --
-1. Run ./setup.sh
+1. $ . ./setup.sh
-(We ran into some issues with the script not loading the required files so if errors occurs, make sure to run these commands first):
-	1. export LD_LIBRARY_PATH=/shared/lib/igraph-0.7.1/build/lib:$LD_LIBRARY_PATH
-	2. source /shared/bin/gcc-4.9.4-setup.sh

-To test BC & DIL:
-	1. From the parent directory, Run cd betweenness/
-	2. Run ./test.sh to see the results for BC and DIL (If test.sh is run with sbatch or srun, there are errors at the top related to the custom reduction.
-We believe there's an issue with correct gcc compiler not being sourced on the compute nodes)

-To test EC:
-	1. From the parent directory, Run cd eigenvalue/
-	2. Run ./test.sh to see the results for EC w/ multiple adjacency matrices
-	3. Run cd out/ to see the results for different adjacency matrices
+2. $ srun ./test.sh
+This script tests EC, BC, and DIL with 4 datasets for accuracy: ability to find important nodes. (explanation of output in final report) This also tests BC and DIL with 2 datasets for performance.
+EC was not run due to its extremely long execution time (~hours).

+--
+-- bc_dil/data text file format --

+    2       # of Edges * 2
+    0 1     FromVertex ToVertex

+-- ec/AdjancenyMatrixConverter Directions --
+1. $ java AdjancencyMatrixConverter EDGELISTFILE #OFNODES <data/OUTPUTFILENAME>